mmistakes/minimal-mistakes/docs/_docs/07-navigation.md

 ![priority plus masthead animation]({{ "/assets/images/mm-priority-plus-masthead.gif" | relative_url }})

 Optionally, you can add a `description` key per title in the `main` key.
 This `description` will show up like a tooltip, when the user hovers over the link on a desktop browser.

+You can also add a `target` key per item, which will become the `target` attribute of the link.
+Using `target: _blank` is a good way to force the link to open in a new tab.

 **ProTip:** Put the most important links first so they're always visible and not hidden behind the **menu toggle**.
 {: .notice--info}